 During 2002, the FFIEC decided to enhance its industry education efforts by providing electronic delivery of current risk management endeavors.
 This allows us to provide more in-depth information on new FFIEC regulations and risk management guidance on specific topics, as well as to increase market penetration by making the information available to more bankers on a cost-effective basis.

-When the FFIEC member agencies have information concerning their participation in industry programs on risk management topics scheduled, it will be posted here.
+When the FFIEC member agencies have information concerning their participation in industry programs on risk management topics scheduled, it will be posted in the following sites.

 Board of Governors of the